EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 | `appVersion`           | The version of the app used when the review was written. |

-### Analysis and Visualization
+## Analysis and Visualization

 You can get an initial grasp of the dataset here [`data_visualization.ipynb`](data_visualization.ipynb).
 This step isn't important.
-It's mostly if you want to get a deeper understanding of the dataset.
+But if you want a deeper understanding of the dataset, you can look into it.

-### Clean Up
+## Clean Up

 This section is just to create a cleaned up dataset.
 By removing the useless columns.
 And maybe adding some extra useful columns.
 And Removing the duplicates.
 And filling the missing values.